New inflation number feeds angst about Democrats' $2T bill

 WASHINGTON (AP) — Government reports on rising inflation and the potential costs of President Joe Biden’s social and environment legislation raised fresh questions Friday about the bill’s fate, with both sides hoping the new numbers would influence pivotal Sen. Joe Manchin.

-A separate report from the nonpartisan Congressional Budget Office said that if many temporary spending boosts and tax cuts in the bill were made permanent, it would add $3 trillion to the price tag, more than doubling the 10-year cost to around $5 trillion.
+A separate report from the nonpartisan Congressional Budget Office said that if many of the bill’s temporary spending boosts and tax cuts were made permanent, it would add $3 trillion to the price tag.
+That would more than double its 10-year cost to around $5 trillion.
 Democrats called the projections from the Republican-requested report fictitious.

 The political sensitivity of inflation and its impact on the Democratic bill, a collection of family services, health care and climate change priorities, was illustrated as leaders of both parties tried to spin the numbers to their advantage.

-Democrats argued that the inflation report intensified the need to approve the bill, which reflects many of Biden’s top domestic goals.
+Democrats argued that the inflation report intensified the need to approve the measure.
 They said the legislation’s spending and tax credits for health care, children’s costs, education and other programs would help families cope with rising prices.
 Most of the bill is paid for with tax boosts on the wealthy and big corporations.

-“This is is exactly the time to pass this bill and move it forward so we can lower costs for the American people,” said White House press secretary Jen Psaki.
+The legislation’s impact will be “reducing costs for ordinary people,” Biden said.

-Republicans argued that the legislation’s expenditures would further feed inflation, which has been driven by supply chain delays making products less available and spending prompted by a strong underlying economy.
+Republicans said the legislation’s expenditures would further feed inflation, which has been driven by supply chain delays making products less available and spending prompted by a strong underlying economy.

-Possibly mitigating the political impact of Friday’s inflation numbers was the fact they were expected — and represented a modest rise from October’s 6.2%.
+Possibly mitigating the political impact of Friday’s inflation numbers was that they were expected and represented a modest rise from October’s 6.2%.

 Adding any additional juice to the economy might worsen inflation.
 But the extra fiscal stimulus over the next several years in Democrats’ bill would be less than 1% the size of the entire U.S. economy, making its likely inflationary impact mild, said the nonpartisan Committee for a Responsible Federal Budget.